 Since that time, humans have been unable to function without it.
 If you consume over 700 mg of coffee daily, you are an addict, as many of us are.
 Caffeine addiction can develop over time as a result of excessive consumption.
 Side effects of not drinking include headaches, fatigue, and irritability.
 Intense coffee consumption can cause an increase in calcium excretion from the body, resulting in bone problems, anxiety, and vitamin D deficiency.
 It's not for nothing that they say that too much of anything is wrong.

 Of course, coffee isn't the only thing that causes caffeine addiction.
 If you frequently consume tea, energy drinks, or carbonated beverages, it's time to cut back.

 Does drinking coffee improve our performance at work?

 The world was changed by coffee.
 The world's most popular psychoactive stimulant is coffee, which originated in the Arabian Peninsula and spread to Europe and the rest of the world.
 Read how coffee changed the world by Author Michael Pollan.

 How does coffee that changes the world affect us, particularly in our work lives?
 Does it boost or detract from our productivity?
 Would the global workforce find the energy to work without coffee?

 It's a fact that coffee makes you work more efficiently.
 It has a positive impact on your concentration and memory.
 So far, many universities have conducted coffee research, and the general conclusion may be as follows: it allows you to use your cognitive abilities more efficiently.
 Dopamine secretion makes you happier as well.
-Focus, memory, and happiness all help you do your job more efficiently.
-Coffee affects your socialization too.
+Focus, memory, and happiness help you do your job more efficiently.
+Coffee affects your socialization, too.
 You may have noticed this during your workplace's coffee breaks.